nightskylark/reactor/README.md

 - `@lib/htmleditor-core` – Core Quill wrapper.
 - `@lib/htmleditor-toolbar` – Default toolbar plugin.

-Run `npm install` and then `npm run build` within each package to build.
+Run `npm ci` at the repo root, then `npm run build` and `npm test` to build and test all packages.
 Use the core editor with plugins:

 ```tsx
 import { HtmlEditorCore } from '@lib/htmleditor-core';